You are here: Home > Explore Cumbria > Wigton

 Wigton’s early industries included cotton and linen manufacture, dyeing, printing and tanning.
 The cloth manufacturers employed hundreds of hand-loom weavers who carried out their trade in small weavers’ cottages mainly located to the east of the town centre.
 The area known as Tenters is named after the tenterhooks on which the finished cloth was stretched to be bleached by the sun.
 Wigton’s two becks supplied enough water and power to operate three corn mills, two breweries, a dye works, tannery and saw mill.

 Industrial prosperity was accompanied by the building of several grand houses, the most famous of which was Highmoor House, built in 1810 by Joseph Hodge, a cotton and linen manufacturer.
 On his death the house passed to his business partner, William Banks, who enlarged the house and landscaped its grounds.
 In the 1870s, a huge tower was added in the style of an Italian campanile.
-It was fitted with a large bell (called ‘Big Joe’ with a range of 12 miles) and a carillon of smaller bells that played from a repertoire of ’36 tunes every three hours … and sacred music on Sundays.’
+It was fitted with a large bell called ‘Big Joe’ with a range of 12 miles, and a carillon of smaller bells.
 The lilting tunes could be heard for miles, even as far as Carlisle.
-Sadly, the tower is now silent and surrounded by a large housing estate.
+Today, the tower still stands although now surrounded by flats.

 Hadrian's Wall the northern frontier of the Roman Empire